Homepage look and feel

 7. Adjust the background-color value to be the hex or rgb value of your choice.

-8. Your final CSS should look like this:
+8. Your final CSS should look something like this, with your background-color hex of choice:

-9. Optional: if you'd like the banner to extend slightly below the search box on the homepage, remove the padding-bottom line from that Custom CSS.
+9. Optional: if you'd like the banner to extend slightly below the search box on the homepage, remove the padding-bottom: 0em; line from that Custom CSS.

 10. Be sure to Save your changes.